Different Mechanical Seal Types for Centrifugal Pumps

 Operator Safety Concerns

 As it goes for all types of machinery, operator safety is the top priority.
-The use of double mechanical seals in centrifugal pumps provides additional protection as they have increased sealing capacity and are generally more reliable.
+The use of double mechanical seals (two mechanical seals working in tandem) in centrifugal pumps provides additional protection as they have increased sealing capacity and are generally more reliable.

 Let Flexaseal Extend the Lifetime of Your Mechanical Seals